jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

 </figure>
 {{< /rawhtml >}}

-A glance over the diagram suggests that the Northern state of Jammu and Kashmir has done well, keeping the bar of the percentage of positives to a low figure of 1, while also leading in terms of tests per million.
+A glance over the diagram suggests that the Union Territory of Jammu and Kashmir has done well, keeping the bar of the percentage of positives to a low figure of 1, while also leading in terms of tests per million.
 However, Maharashtra has a relatively lower count for the parameter in the x-axis with a dramatically increased percentage in positive cases which portrays the enhanced outbreak in the region.
 Nevertheless, Kerala is one of the states that managed to keep the positivity rate to a low figure of 2% while also testing way lesser in contrast to the above-mentioned states.
 Although the practice of testing a lower set of people is not an accepted regime when one eye to flatten the curve while dealing with a pandemic, the brisk and effective judgments when added with heavy contract tracing the state implemented aided them to recover from the infection swiftly, while also keeping economy balanced for tests.

 {{< section "end" >}}
 {{< section "begin" >}}